bnksn/todo_app/README.md

 3. Create a mysql database with one column
 4. Edit site.py by adding in the database information
 5. Run site.py
-6. Use the app (the default address will be localhost:5000)
+6. Connect to the app (the default address will be localhost:5000)